ouspg/CompSec/Lab1_Fuzzing/README.md

 ## About the lab

 * This document contains task descriptions and theory for the fuzz testing lab.
 If there are any differences between the return template and this file, consider this to be the up-to-date document.
-* **You can use your own computer if you want.** Check the chapter "Prerequisities" for information on what you need to install.
+* **You can use your own computer/virtual machine if you want.** Check the chapter "Prerequisities" for information on what you need to install.
 This lab has been made to be completed in a Linux environment and tested to work in the provided Kali Linux virtual machine.
-* It is estimated, that you are able to do Tasks 1,2 & 3 during the lab session (4 hours).
-Upper grade requires that all previous ones have been done as well.
-You are not expected to be able to finish all the tasks during the lab session, so feel free to continue them at your own time.
+* It is estimated, that you are able to do Tasks 1-4 during a typical lab session (4 hours). **Upper grade requires that all previous ones have been done as well.**
 * Check the deadline from Moodle and __remember that you have to return your name and GitHub repository information to Moodle before deadline.__